-When choosing coffee beans, one of the first distinctions you’ll encounter is single-origin versus blend.
-While both have their merits, understanding the difference helps you pick the right beans for your taste and brewing method.
+When choosing coffee beans, one of the first distinctions you’ll encounter is single-origin vs. blend.
+Both options are great, but understanding the difference helps you pick the right beans for your brewing method and personal taste.

 What Is Single-Origin Coffee?

-- Flavor Profile: Distinct, often bold and unique to the terroir
+Flavor Profile: Distinct, typically bold, and representative of the terroir

-- Traceability: High—great for those who want to know where their coffee comes from
+Traceability: High, ideal for those interested in knowing where their coffee comes from

-- Best For: Manual brew methods (pour-over, Chemex) where nuances shine
+Best For: Hand-brewing methods like pour-over or Chemex, where subtle nuances can shine

 What Are Coffee Blends?

-Blends combine beans from multiple origins to create a balanced and consistent flavor.
+Blends combine beans from multiple origins to create a balanced and consistent flavor profile.
+Roasters often design blends to achieve harmony between sweetness, acidity, and body, making them reliable and versatile choices.

-- Flavor Profile: Harmonized, approachable, and often crafted for espresso
+Flavor Profile: Balanced, approachable, and often designed for espresso

-- Best For: Espresso, automatic brewers, milk-based drinks
+Best For: Espresso, automatic drip brewers, and milk-based drinks like lattes or cappuccinos

 Which Should You Choose?